Raj-Sanjay-Shah/raj-sanjay-shah_1.github.io/index.md

 I'm a final year undergraduate student at Birla Institute of Technology and Science, Pilani, India.
 My interest lies in building machine learning systems for cyberthreat intelligence and digital forensics.
 I have been actively working on Bitcoin Blockchain Data Analytics with [Professor Ashutosh Bhatia](https://www.bits-pilani.ac.in/pilani/ashutoshbhatia/profile) and on social network mining with [Professor Vinti Agarwal](https://www.bits-pilani.ac.in/pilani/vintiagarwal/Research).

+## Internships
+1. Ongoing: JP Morgan Software Services, India\
+Software Engineering Intern\
+2. Samsung Research and Development, India\
+Research Intern, May 2020\
+Developed a bidirectional Long-short term memory based variable autoencoder to generate melody and chords for piano music.
+Extensively tuned model hyper-parameters and used sampling techniques to create original 16 bar music of a particular style.

+3. Mumbai Railway Vikas Corporation, India\
+Software Intern, May 2019\
+Developed an android and web based Project Management System for the Mumbai Railway Vikas Corporation for efficient intra-company communication.

 ## Publications and submitted manuscripts